Building projects in the UK are heavily regulated by the Government.

 [I] Smallholding Business Dependencies

-Smallholding business start-up or growth may we require building modification or new building.
+Smallholding business start-up or growth may require:

 These are just a few typical examples of smallholding business venture and their potential for triggering a planning permission application.

 Planning permission is not the only consideration you should or would have for a building project.